Shivamgpt812/YouTube-Video-Downloader/README.md

 To install the pytube

-Go to the CMD or Terminal and run this below command "pip install pytube "
+Go to the CMD or Terminal and run this command
+"pip install pytube "

 Simply create a new file called yt.py and copy and paste my code into it after running this code.